Bake Play Smile

 • with spearmint leaves and a Jaffa to look like Christmas holly (see notes below for substitutions)

-Both of these designs can be decorated by the kids for a fun Christmas baking activity.
+Both of these designs can be decorated by the kids for fun Christmas baking activities.
 There's no need for any piping, simply spread the buttercream over with a flat knife and decorate!

 The Steps To Making Simple Christmas Cupcakes